woodsmc/ostore/readme.md

 My ideal solution would be a storage solution that would work on these middle ground devices, and up, including Raspberry Pi's and the like.

+### Alternatives

+The alternatives I considered where:

+- [RocksDB](https://rocksdb.org/) : Like the API, but too heavy for the platform
+- [Sophia Embeddable Key Value Store](http://sophia.systems/) : Looks complicated for what I needed
+- [SQLite](https://sqlite.org/index.html) Well loved and for good reason, but a bit too heavy for what I need
+- C++ std::map  - Nice look up speed, but everything is held in RAM, I'd like the std::map on disk / file.

-### Why
+### Why OStore

 "Because it is there" - is often the answer when you ask a mountaineer why they climb.
 Hey, writing this was a bit of fun, and I wanted to have a go.
 It might be useful to others, so I'll share it here.
+In addition the alternatives outlined above all seemed to not quite fit.
+So, hey, why not try.

 ## Outline Requirements